 Columbine Flowers in Christianity

 The Columbine flower has been used multiple times to represent different things in the Christian religion.
 First, the three-part leaves that form around the base of the plant are linked to the trinity of God, Jesus, and the Holy Spirit.
-Many Columbine varieties form seven different compartments on their flowers, which can represent the seven gifts provided by the Holy Spirit.
+Many Columbine varieties include seven different compartments on their flowers, which can represent the seven gifts provided by the Holy Spirit.

-The flowers have five distinct spurs that protrude from one side, which are often used to symbolize the tails of five doves that represent the Holy Spirit.
+The flowers have five distinct spurs that protrude from one side, often used to symbolize the tails of five doves that represent the Holy Spirit.
 Some sects of Christianity in the past also associated the flower with the purity of the Virgin Mary.

-The Meaning, Symbolism and Cultural Significance of Columbine Flowers in Greek Mythology
+Columbine Flowers in Greek Mythology

-Because of its delicate shape and colorful petals, the Columbine was often associated with Aphrodite the Goddess of Love in Ancient Greece.
+Because of its delicate shape and colorful petals, the Columbine was often associated with Aphrodite, the Goddess of Love in Ancient Greece.
 Unlike most other flowers that were popular among the Greeks during their empire, they did not associate it with a specific myth like the Narcissus is famous for.

-The Meaning, Symbolism and Cultural Significance of Columbine Flowers in Roman Times
+Columbine Flowers in Roman Times

-The Meaning and Symbolism of Columbine Flowers in Celtic Culture
+Columbine Flowers in Celtic Culture

 Columbine Flowers in Art and Literature